 We are committed to editorial independence and strive in all cases to prevent this principle from being compromised through conflicts of interest, fear, or any other corporate, business, financial or political influence.
 Our editorial processes reflect this commitment to editorial independence.
 We do not discriminate against authors, Editors, or peer reviewers based on personal characteristics or identity.

 All articles published by Microstructures are assessed by our independent Editorial Boards.
 Editorial office staff are not involved in decisions to accept manuscripts.
 When making a decision, we expect the academic Editor (the Editor-in-Chief, an Executive Editor or an Associate Editor) to make it based solely upon:

 We do not tolerate abusive behavior or correspondence towards our staff and others involved in the publishing process on our behalf.
 If anyone involved in this process engages in such behavior we have the right to take action to protect others from this abuse.
 This may include, for example, withdrawal of a manuscript from consideration or challenging abusive peer review comments.

-Microstructures operates a rigorous single-blind peer review with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
+Microstructures operates a rigorous single-blind peer review with at least three independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
 The Editor-in-Chief is responsible for the academic quality of the publication process, including final decisions and approval of Guest Editors, Special Issue topics, and new Editorial Board members.
 A summary of the editorial process can be found at Editorial Process.